-FACULTY AND STAFF
+FACULTY & STAFF

 The faculty and staff of the Biomedical Sciences program are prepared to deliver high quality education to all BMD students, and are committed to the growth of future professionals.
-The Biomedical Sciences program draws faculty from many disciplines and professional programs in the School of Health Professions and the Joint Health Sciences programs.
+The Biomedical Sciences program draws faculty from many disciplines and professional programs in the School of Health Professions.